-Today is Valentine’s Day and you know what that means in Japan – chocolate!
+Happy Valentine’s Day!
+It’s nearly the big day and you know what that means in Japan – chocolate!
 Are you in need of a major chocolate fix or do you need a chocolate recipe to make for your special someone?

 As explained in this article on how to gift chocolate on Valentines Day, there are four different types of chocolate gifts, those you give to your romantic partners, colleagues, friends and of course chocolate you give to yourself!
 When giving chocolate to romantic partners many feel that the best way to show their true feelings is to make it themselves.